-Section 10.
+Section 40 11.
 Patron Dispute Resolution

 Any person or entity Patrons holding a complaint against any gaming establishment licensed by the Commission for any reason shall have as their sole remedy the right to file a petition for relief with the Commission.
 Complaints shall be submitted in writing.
-The Commission shall hold a hearing within 30-days of receipt of a complaint.
+The Commission shall hold a hearing within 30- days of receipt of a complaint.
 The petitioner may have counsel present at the hearing.
 The petitioner shall be allowed to present evidence and provide argument.
 After the hearing, the Commission shall render a decision in a timely fashion.
 All such decisions shall be in writing.
 Any complaint must be submitted to the Commission within 30-days of the incident giving rise to the complaint.
 All claims by shall be limited to a maximum recovery of \$25,000 per occurrence, and a cumulative limit of \$125,000 50,000 per guest in any twelve (12) month period, except disputes relating to entitlement to a game prize, which shall be limited to the amount of such prize.
-The Commission's decision shall be the final remedy. and may be appealed to the Trial Court within 30-days of publication, not including the date of publication.
+The Commission's decision shall be the final remedy. and may be appealed to the Trial Court within 30 days of publication, not including the date of publication.

-Section 11.
+Section 11 12.
 Facility Licenses

-- A. The Commission shall issue a separate license to each place, facility, or location on Indian lands where class II and/or class III gaming is conducted under this law. - B. The Commission is responsible for timely issuing new or renewed facility licenses to each place, facility, or location. - C. The Commission shall require that a facility license application be completed by the Chief management official Executive Officer for all of the gaming facility facilities. for each gaming place, facility, or location. - D. Every application to the Commission for a facility license shall include the legal description of the lands upon which the facility is located, and a certification that the site constitutes "Indian lands," as defined in IGRA, the NIGC's regulations, the NIGC Office of General Counsel and DOI Solicitor Offices' Indian lands legal opinions, judicial decisions, and any other applicable law; and any other items the Commission requires by rule. - E. The Commission shall identify the environmental, health, and public safety standards with which the place, facility, or location must comply, and specify the form, conditions, and content of a facility license application. - F. The Commission shall only issue a facility license if the application includes the required information and documentation, and sufficiently satisfies any additional conditions deemed necessary by this law.
+- A. The Commission shall issue a separate license to each place, facility, or location on Indian lands where class II and/or class III gaming is conducted under this law. - B. The Commission is responsible for timely issuing new or renewed facility licenses to each place, facility, or location. - C. The Commission shall require that a facility license application be completed by the Chief management official Executive Officer for all of the gaming facility facilities. for each gaming place, facility, or location. - D. Every application to the Commission for a facility license shall include the legal description of the lands upon which the facility is located, and a certification that the site constitutes "Indian lands," as defined in IGRA, the NIGC's regulations, the NIGC Office of General Counsel and DOI Solicitor Offices' Indian lands legal opinions, judicial decisions, and any other applicable law; and any other items the Commission requires by rule. - E. The Commission shall identify the environmental, health, and public safety standards with which the place, facility, or location must comply, and specify the form, conditions, and content of a facility license application. - F. The Commission shall only issue a facility license if the application includes the required information and documentation, and sufficiently satisfies any additional conditions deemed necessary by this law. - G. The Commission shall submit to the NIGC Chair a notice that issuance of a facility license is under consideration by the Commission.
+This notice must be submitted at least 120-days before the opening of any new place, facility, or location on Indian lands where class II and/or class III gaming will occur. - H. The Commission shall submit a copy of each newly issued or renewed facility license to the NIGC Chair within 30-days of issuance, along with any other documentation the Commission requires.